szabgab/perlmaven.com/books/oneliners/src/perl/oneliners/perl-one-liner-grep-on-window-as-well.md

-# One-liner: grep on Windows as well
+# grep on Windows as well

 Lacking grep on Windows, search for all the occurrences of the 'secret' in my xml files.